 Succulents might get all the buzz for being low-maintenance plants, but don’t count out tropical plants.
 Beloved for their lush leaves and beautiful variegation, tropical houseplants have a reputation for being finicky.
 While it’s true that some require extra humidity and water, many are beginner friendly.
-Most common indoor houseplants actually classify as tropical plants that thrive in indirect light instead of the full sun that succulents crave.
-Let’s look at the basics of tropical houseplant care and see some of the easiest ones to grow.
+Tropical plant care can actually be incredibly simple, especially if you start with one of these 6 tropical houseplants!
+No matter what experience level, personal taste, or budget, one of these tropical houseplants is sure to be a good fit for you.

 Many houseplants come from tropical regions all over the world.
 In nature, they usually grow beneath tree canopies in warm, humid environments.
 Because of how they naturally grow, these plants appreciate bright indirect light indoors or partial shade outside.
 Natural light will do, but grow lights can also supplement their needs.
 As long as the temperature is comfortable for you, it should be sufficient for a tropical plant.
 When it rains, snows, or gets too cold, bring your plants inside.
 When it’s warm during the growing season, feed them a balanced fertilizer regularly and repot them with well-draining soil if necessary.